 You may also like to read: Death and the King's Horseman Summary

-Questions about Alice in Wonderland Plot
+Questions and Answers about Alice in Wonderland Plot

 What is the Alice in Wonderland book about?
 Alice's Adventures in Wonderland by Lewis Carroll is a story about Alice who falls down a rabbit hole and lands into a fantasy world that is full of weird, wonderful people and animals.
 It is classic children's book that is also popular with adults.